Politics

 Share

-Ajaero emphasized the need for fairness, stating, “It is imperative to extend the revised retirement age of 65 years or 40 years of service currently enjoyed by teachers, professionals, and judges to all public servants.”
+Ajaero emphasized the need for fairness, stating, “It is imperative to extend the revised retirement age of 65 years or 40 years of service currently enjoyed by teachers, health professionals, and judges to all public servants.”
 This policy, already benefiting select groups, was enacted through legislation signed by former President Muhammadu Buhari.
 The NLC argues that excluding other civil servants creates an inequitable gap, as only a few sectors remain under the older retirement framework of 60 years or 35 years of service.

 The NLC’s call has sparked widespread debate, with the Association of Senior Civil Servants of Nigeria echoing the demand.
 As the union prepares to dialogue with President Tinubu, the outcome of these discussions could reshape Nigeria’s public service landscape, balancing worker welfare with economic realities.
-The push for this reform underscores the NLC’s commitment to advocating for policies that enhance the dignity and of Nigerian workers.
+The push for this reform underscores the NLC’s commitment to advocating for policies that enhance the dignity and security of Nigerian workers.

 Share